garjitech/rn-interview-homework/README.md

 # React Native Interview Homework
 The goal of the developer exercise is to take a quick dive into a React Native + Expo project and build a two screen contact manager app.
-Left Field Labs will be evaluating the code and will schedule a walkthrough call with the developer candidate to discuss design choices.

 ## Timelines and Contact
 Expected time of completion is around 2-4 hours of development, fitting the minimum requirements.
 If there are any questions or troubles, developer candidates may reach out to Garrett Wolf, garrett@offerpad.com to get assistance.